East Asia–United States relations: Cuisine

-Asian immigrants to the U.S. brought along distinctive cuisines.
-Chinese, Japanese, Thai and Korean cuisines, for example, have become widely popular.
-There are several different Chinese cuisines that have become popular, such as Szechwan-Hunan, Fukien, and Yunnan.
-The preparation and presentation of rice, fish, and fresh produce to this diet is emphasized.
-In return American fast food restaurants have become popular in Asia.
-McDonald's opened its first outlet in Japan in 1971, Hong Kong in 1975, Singapore in 1979, Philippines in 1981, Malaysia in 1982, Taiwan in 1984, Thailand in 1985, South Korea in 1988, China in 1990, and Indonesia in 1999, Typically the corporation owns at least 50% of each franchise and local entrepreneurs the rest.
+East Asian immigrants to the United States brought along their distinctive culinary traditions.
+Chinese and Japanese cuisines, for example, have become widely popular across the United States.
+There are also several different regional Chinese culinary traditions that have become popular, such as Szechwan, Hunan, Fukien, and Yunnan.
+The preparation and presentation of rice, fish, and fresh produce prioritized in the typical Chinese dietary habit is emphasized.
+In return American fast food restaurants have become popular across East Asia.
+The famed American hamburger chain McDonald's opened its first outlet in Japan in 1971, Hong Kong in 1975, Taiwan in 1984, South Korea in 1988, and China in 1990.
+Typically, American fast food corporations operating in East Asia own at least 50 percent of each franchise while the local entrepreneurs and investors control the remainder.

+Sports

+Baseball spread through East Asia in the late 19th century due to American influence, becoming one of the most popular sports in the region.
+Japan also helped to spread the game, as Korea and Taiwan sought to prove themselves on the diamond against their Japanese rulers during the colonial era, and modern professional Japanese baseball leagues have fostered the growth of the sport throughout the region.
+Since the 2010s, the sport has also grown tremendously in China.